omerkaaratas/DiceGame/README.md

 Simple and easy to use user interface
 Option to adjust the number of dice to roll
-Randomized results using JavaScript's built-in Math.random() function Responsive design for optimal display on various screen sizes
+Randomized results using JavaScript's built-in Math.random() function Responsive design for optimal display on various screen sizes.

 #Installation
 Download the project files